Under review: Ball Four: Twentieth Anniversary Edition by Jim Bouton (465 pages, 1990, Wiley Publishing)

 The release of Ball Four launched Bouton into a David Sedaris-esque feedback loop: a writer who wrote memoirs about his life—a life dictated by the effects of having written his previous memoirs.
 Baseball fans loved and still love the book for its unprecedented access, and baseball players and executives hated it for the exact same reason.
 When all you’ve been able to see of baseball is distant dots so far away from your bleacher seat, it adds a lot of humanity about the game to learn that it’s possible for a ballplayer to get traded in the morning, travel to meet his new team in the afternoon, and then pitch for them in the evening, all before being able to reach his wife on the phone.

 And when you’ve been marketing baseball players as a new breed of All-American hero, as a genus of man that you’d really be proud to take home and show your parents, it can be equally and oppositely disorienting to have information about falling asleep in the bullpen suddenly available for public consumption.

 As trivial as many of Bouton’s journal entries feel like on their own—another lopsided, ill-attended ballgame, another off-color joke from the locker room—it speaks to the strength of Bouton’s material and the voice with which he tells it that Ball Four came with no concluding messages.
 The last game of the season is the last page of the book.
 There is no need for heavy-handed bows to tie up loose plot points, nor does Bouton-as-narrator have to step outside of the daily ballpark scenes to establish the themes—the themes have already established themselves.
-It’s a worthy lesson for all genres of memoir.subscribe to Ploughshares?
+It’s a worthy lesson for all genres of memoir.Might we be so bold as to suggest that you subscribe to Ploughshares?